Online Biochemistry Course

 Welcome

-View a welcome video from Dr. Reinhart Reithmeier, one of the instructors in this course and Chair of the Biochemistry Department, University of Toronto.
+View a welcome video from Dr. Reinhart Reithmeier who is one of the instructors in this course and previous Chair of the Department of Biochemistry at the University of Toronto.

 Medical Science building, U of TWelcome message in English